-British cinema legend Lewis Gilbert narrates talks to friend and colleague, Julie Walters about his extraordinary career.
+British cinema legend Lewis Gilbert talks to friend and colleague Julie Walters about his extraordinary career.

-- Discover his first-hand experiences of a golden era of British cinema.
+- Discover his first-hand experiences of the golden era of British cinema

-- Watch audience of friends and colleagues pay moving tributes to the legendary director.
+- Watch an audience of friends and colleagues pay moving tributes to the legendary director

 The things you think are disasters turn out to be wonderful and the things you think are wonderful turn out to be disasters...